ZSamuels28/ASyncRecipientValidation/README.md

 Use the `-i` and `-o` options to specify input and output files.

-An example input file is included in the project and can be seen below:
+An example input file is included in the project (valtest.csv) and can be seen below:
 ```
 devon.herman58@gmail.com
 sherman.goldner@yahoo.com